Recent research has revealed that the number of late payments in the UK has hit a two-year high.

 • UK businesses see late payments rise 12 percent in Q4 2015 when compared to Q3 2015;

-• One-in-six firms has suffered as a result of customers failing to pay for goods or services on time;
+• One-in-six firms have suffered as a result of customers failing to pay for goods or services on time;

 • Overdue payments increased across 82 percent of the major industry sectors last year;